po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/02-Day/02-Day-LessonPlan.md

 * Select an HTML element to style using CSS selectors.

 * Link a CSS style sheet to an HTML file.

+* Set an element as an inline or block element using the CSS `display` property.

+* Determine how an element is positioned in an HTML document using the CSS `position` property.

+* Identify the box model and its role in web design and layout.

+* Configure a local Git default branch.

+* Initialize a local repository using `git init`.

 ## Time Tracker